Children’s Ringette refers to all programs up to and including U10 and U12 programs introducing participants to the sport for the first time.

 The Children’s Ringette initiative represents a concerted effort to make adjustments to ringette practices and competitions to meet the needs of children, while promoting a fun, safe and healthy environment which supports the development of physical literacy and the long-term development of all players.

-Over the course of the coming seasons, a number of positive changes will be introduced starting with the phasing in of small-area games (cross-ice and half-ice ringette) as the standard of play.
-This change will be introduced as follows:
+Over the course of the coming seasons, a number of positive changes will be introduced including scaling the game down through the implementation of small-area games (cross-ice and half-ice ringette) and grouping participants by developmental stages rather than chronological ages.

 Small-area games support development by scaling the game to the size of participants.
 Benefits of small-area games include: